 A.1 General

-A subscriber may have Charging Characteristics assigned to his subscription and/or his subscribed DNNs.
+A subscriber may have Charging Characteristics assigned to the subscription and/or the subscribed DNNs.
 Default Charging Characteristics may also be pre-provisioned on the SMF.

-During UE PDU session establishment, when the SMF retrieves subscription data from the UDM, if a subscribed Charging Characteristics for the requested DNN is identified, it may override the SMF pre-provisioned Charging Characteristics.
+During PDU session establishment, when the SMF retrieves subscription data from the UDM, if a subscribed Charging Characteristics for the requested DNN is identified, it may override the SMF pre-provisioned Charging Characteristics.

-The Charging Characteristics parameter consists of a string of 16 bits designated as Behaviours (B), freely defined by Operators., as shown in TS 32.298 [51].
-Each bit corresponds to a specific charging behaviour which is configured on a per operator basis, and pointed when bit is set to "1" value.
+The Charging Characteristics parameter consists of a string of 16 bits designated as behaviours , freely defined by Operators.

-A charging behaviour is defined as an association to a specific usage design:
+These behaviours may be things like:

+- CHF addresses: to be used by the SMF, optionally with associated CHF instance ID(s), CHF set ID(s), CHF Group ID

+- CHF selection method: this indicates how the SMF is to select the CHF instance e.g., local configuration, NRF (see clauses 5.1.8 and 5.1.9.2)

+- Default charging method: indicates what charging method to be used for every PCC rule of the PDU Session, i.e., "online", "offline", or “offline only”

+- Charging service: indicates if converged charging or offline only charging service is to be used

+- Triggers: the default triggers for the PDU session e.g., tariff time, time limit, volume limit, number of charging condition changes

-One usage may consist of a set of trigger profiles associated to the PDU session in converged charging as described in the Table A.1 example:
+One usage may be as a behaviour index associated to the PDU session in converged charging as described by the example in the Table A.1.

 Table A.1: Example of Charging Characteristics behaviours for SMF